 WordPress provides you with a very robust platform that allows you to set up and run many different types of businesses and applications, including fully-featured e-commerce stores.

-In fact, one reason why more businesses are now choosing WordPress to build ecommerce stores is that WordPress-based ecommerce solutions are typically inexpensive (some ‘lite’ versions are even free!).
+In fact, one reason why many people are now choosing WordPress to build e-commerce stores is that WordPress-based ecommerce solutions are often quite inexpensive (some ‘lite’ versions are even free!).